CommonAccord/Cmacc-Org/Doc/S/About/MSU/Sec/Problem_v0.md

 Ti=The problem:

-1.sec=Legal text is a mess
+0.sec=Legal text is a mess:

+1.sec=repetitive,

+2.sec=ever-varying,

+3.sec=not improving,

+4.sec=hard to find, and

-2.sec=Repetitive, ever-varying, not improving, hard to find, hard to evaluate.
+5.sec=hard to evaluate.

-=[Z/ol/s2]
+90.sec=How did it get this way?

+=[Z/para/s5]